Ookami-Git/conditional-flow-control-plugin/README.md

 ![Condition2](doc-condition-2.png)

 If "Halt" is checked, halt when condition is satisfied.
 If unchecked, halt when condition is unsatisfied.
-If "Fail" is checked, then if it halt, it is with failed status.
+If "Fail" is checked, then if it halts, it does so with failed status.
-If "Status" is not empty, then if it halt, it is with this custom status.
+If "Status" is not empty, then if it halts, it does so with this custom status.

 ![Configure](doc-configure.png)

-If "Halt Message" is not empty, then if it halt, print this message.
+If "Halt Message" is not empty, then if it halts, it prints this message.

 ![Message](doc-haltmessage.png)